We are fighting to stop the world’s largest proposed fracked gas-to-methanol refinery.

 methanol refineries mean more fracked gas and more pipelines

-Riverkeeper is collaborating with local residents to oppose the world’s largest fracked-gas-to-methanol refineries proposed in Kalama, Washington, and Port Westward, Oregon.
+Riverkeeper is collaborating with local residents to oppose the world’s largest fracked gas-to-methanol refineries proposed in Kalama, WA, and Port Westward, OR.
 But Riverkeeper is also exposing how these massive methanol refinery proposals would increase our region’s consumption of fracked gas and drive construction of massive new gas pipelines into the Pacific Northwest.

 Why is fracked gas such a big deal?
 It is mostly methane, a powerful greenhouse gas.
-The methane leaks from fracking wells and gas pipelines are so severe that scientists found that fracked gas can be as bad for our climate as coal.
-Thus far, the methanol company has not explained how the Northwest's limited gas pipeline system could supply the methanol refinery.
-Gas companies could propose a major new pipeline into the Northwest to supply the methanol refinery.
+Fracked gas fuels climate change and stands in the way of clean energy.
+Thus far, the methanol company has not explained how the Northwest's limited gas pipeline system could supply the methanol refineries.
+Gas companies could propose a major new pipeline into the Northwest to supply the methanol refineries.

 - What Consumes More Gas Than All Cascadia's Cities Combined?
 Sightline Institute, July 2, 2018

 - How Northwest Methanol Is Likely Intended for China’s Gas Tanks, Sightline Institute, Feb.
 14, 2018